egovernment/eregistrations/documentation/sections.md

 `TabularEntity` just needs to have one property: `propertyName`, which tells us what partner's property will be displayed in a given column.

-The order of adding `TabularEntity` to `EntitiesTable.entities` property determines the order of table columns.
+The order of adding `TabularEntity` to `EntitiesTable.prototype.entities` property determines the order of table columns.
 If everything worked well, you should now see an entities table in your view, together with other sections you defined previously.

 ### Conditional section resolution